andrewmmeans/modeling_the_modelers/README.md

 ### Lessons Learned

 Not everything a site displays is true, most categories contained no more than 277 pages of models, despite claiming 3000+.
-I guessing that they limit the number of models viewable for users who are not signed into their website.
+It is possible cgtrader limits the number of models viewable for users who are not signed into their website.
 I intent to test this in the future by making an account and observing if more pages are viewable.
-After deduplication the original even distribution of categories became imbalanced.
+After model deduplication, what was an even distribution of categories became imbalanced.

 ![max_pages](https://github.com/andrewmmeans/modeling_the_modelers/blob/master/images/or_do_they.png?raw=true)